-- A. When possible, fabric comparisons will be conducted after all other appropriate laboratory examinations (e.g., trace evidence, DNA, latent print) have been completed. - B. Any obvious macroscopic characteristics that may serve to quickly eliminate the pieces of fabric as having come from a common source will be compared.
-These characteristics may include repeats, manufacturer's flaws, differing maximum widths, a missing portion of a printed design, a thicker yarn, stains, etc. - C. The corresponding "side" or "face" of the fabric will be determined, if possible, and the warp and weft yarns (or courses and wales) will be oriented in the same direction for comparison. - D. Using macroscopic characteristics such as irregular contours from cuts and/or tears, different types, sizes, and colors of yarns, design patterns, and stain patterns, an attempt to orient the pieces of fabric to one another will be made and a determination will be made as to whether the two pieces appear to physically fit together.
-The size of the area missing from one piece of fabric should be equal to or greater than that of the other fabric. - Once the pieces of fabric are oriented using macroscopic characteristics, individual yarns should be compared to one another, ensuring that the "long" yarns in one fabric coincide with the "short" yarns in the other piece of fabric.
+- A. Any obvious macroscopic characteristics that may serve to quickly eliminate the pieces of fabric as having come from a common source will be compared.
+These characteristics may include repeats, manufacturer's flaws, differing maximum widths, a missing portion of a printed design, a thicker yarn, stains, etc. - B. The corresponding "side" or "face" of the fabric will be determined, if possible, and the warp and weft yarns (or courses and wales) will be oriented in the same direction for comparison. - C. Using macroscopic characteristics such as irregular contours from cuts and/or tears, different types, sizes, and colors of yarns, design patterns, and stain patterns, an attempt to orient the pieces of fabric to one another will be made and a determination will be made as to whether the two pieces appear to physically fit together. - 1.
+Once the pieces of fabric are oriented using macroscopic characteristics, individual yarns should be compared to one another, ensuring that the "long" yarns in one fabric coincide with the "short" yarns in the other piece of fabric.
 Comparisons of yarns should continue along the entire cut or torn edge. - 2.
-If all of the gross characteristics and all of the "long and short" yarns along the entire cut or torn edge of one piece of fabric can be associated to the second piece of fabric, it can be concluded that the two pieces of fabric
+If all of the gross characteristics and all of the "long and short" yarns along the entire available cut or torn edge of one piece of fabric can be associated to the second piece of fabric, it can be concluded that the two pieces of fabric physically match one another and at one time were a contiguous piece of fabric.